 Dare to join Little Tokyo in the heart of Downtown LA as the neighborhood transforms into the third annual Haunted Little Tokyo that will unravel throughout the month of October.

-Beginning with opening night of the Haunted Little Tokyo Film Festival on Friday, September 27th … Critters and creatures of all ages are welcome to experience the festivities including a family friendly pumpkin patch, ghostly walking tours, free scary movie screenings and interactive ghoulish games all culminating with Downtown Los Angeles’ largest annual haunted Halloween block party, trick-or-treating and costume contest.
+Beginning with the opening night of the Haunted Little Tokyo Film Festival on Friday, September 27th … Critters and creatures of all ages are welcome to experience the festivities including a family-friendly pumpkin patch, ghostly walking tours, free scary movie screenings, and interactive ghoulish games all culminating with Downtown Los Angeles’ largest annual haunted Halloween block party, trick-or-treating and costume contest.